iechor/docs/content/includes/desktop-builders-setting.md

 If you have turned on the
-[Docker Desktop Builds view](/desktop/use-desktop/builds/), you can use the **Builders** tab to inspect and manage builders in the Docker Desktop settings.
+[iEchor Desktop Builds view](/desktop/use-desktop/builds/), you can use the **Builders** tab to inspect and manage builders in the iEchor Desktop settings.

 ### Inspect